JordanHendersonMusic/scModule/README.md

 Clone repo and see module_example_main.sc for how the top file should be layed out.

 Each module is intended to be self contained and connected together in the main file.
+This makes simple taskes verbose, but more complex projects can be broken into self contained units and patched together at compile time.

 To load a module the main file must first manually load the module.sc.

 ```supercollider